Verkeerd/recommendation_engine_sp/README.md

 r = product is interesting for the customer

 (r(x, y) → i(x, y) /\ r(y, z)) → i(x, z)

+I chose these frameworks because they are very simple.
+I chose for this because I only want to demonstrate that the database works correctly and the relations can be utilized.
+These frameworks are enough to demonstrate this.
+However, they (especially the collaborative filtering rule) do not give very good recommendations

 # TODO
 speed up the data transfer: